-- Ensure that if CSOs occur, they are only as a result of wet weather (including activities to address those discharges resulting from compliance with the requirements of the United States Army Corps of Engineers (USACE) Ohio River Flood Protection System Pumping Operations Manual dated 1954 and revised 1988); - Bring all wet weather CSO discharges points into compliance with the technology-based and water quality-based requirements of the Clean Water Act; - Minimize the impacts of CSOs on water quality, aquatic life, and human health; and, - Bring stakeholders into the planning, prioritization, and project selection process.
+- Ensure that if CSOs occur, they are only as a result of wet weather (including activities to address those discharges resulting from compliance with the requirements of the United States Army Corps of Engineers (USACE) Ohio River Flood Protection System Pumping Operations Manual dated 1954 and revised 1988); - Bring all wet weather CSO discharge points into compliance with the technology-based and water quality-based requirements of the Clean Water Act; - Minimize the impacts of CSOs on water quality, aquatic life, and human health; and, - Bring stakeholders into the planning, prioritization, and project selection process.

-The interim LTCP, as required by the CD, was submitted to the KDEP and EPA in September 2006.
+The interim LTCP, as required by the CD, was initially submitted to the KDEP and EPA on February 10, 2006.
+MSD received an approval letter dated February 22, 2007, for the interim LTCP.

-With the completion of the CSO #206 Separation project, all activities required under the interim CSO Long Term Control Plan have been completed.
+The proposed improvements identified in the interim LTCP were to be accomplished by December 31, 2008.
+All activities required under the interim CSO Long Term Control Plan have been completed.